fluticasone nasal spray, Flonase

-DRUG CLASS AND MECHANISM: Fluticasone is a man-made cortico-steroid.
-The exact mechanism of action of fluticasone is not known; however, it stimulates glucocorticoid receptors in humans which produces a potent anti-inflammatory response.
+DRUG CLASS AND MECHANISM: Fluticasone is a man-made corticosteroid.
+The exact mechanism of action of fluticasone is not known; however, it stimulates glucocorticoid receptors in humans that produces a potent anti-inflammatory response.
 Fluticasone also works on multiple cells and mediators that are responsible for the inflammatory symptoms of allergic rhinitis (sneezing, runny nose, etc).
 The FDA approved fluticasone in October 1994.

 GENERIC AVAILABLE: Yes